Aboghazala/AwesomeTkinter/README.md

 # Requirements:
 - minimum python version 3.6
 - tkinter
-- pillow
+- pillow >= 6.0.0

 # Limitations:
-- tkinter theme should be 'default', 'alt', or 'classic' for things to work fine on windows, so after creating your root you should change theme like example below
+- some widgets don't work well with all tkinter themes, it is recommended to set tkinter theme to 'default', 'alt', or 'classic' for things to work fine, so after creating your root you should change theme like example below